saravadeo/azent-backend/README.md

 # Azent Backend - University
 Simple backend service with REST API for university search.
+On application start, service automatically create data if data not found in a database.

 ## Technology